Sera91/gABi/gABiC/coreBN/README.md

 =====

 coreBN is a python library for Automatic Structure Learning in the framework of Probabilistic (Causal) Graphical Models.
+(TO DO: change coreBN in SLEARN)

 Dependencies
 =============

 It has following non optional dependencies:
-- python 3.10
+- python 3.8
 - networkX
 - scipy
 - numpy